Welcome to RIFCB (BC Francophone Immigration Network)

 Francophone Immigration Networks are IRCC-funded multi-stakeholder immigration partnerships.
 These networks convene Francophone settlement service providers and a wide range of community partners in order to foster the capacity of Canada’s Francophone minority communities to welcome, settle and fully integrate French-speaking newcomers into Canadian society.

-The BC Francophone Immigration Network (RIFCB) is 33-member strong and convenes 13 different sectors, from pre-arrival to in-country settlement services, to education in French, early childhood, access to healthcare, employment services, arts and culture, and much more.
+The BC Francophone Immigration Network (RIFCB) is 35-member strong and convenes 13 different sectors, from pre-arrival to in-country settlement services, to education in French, early childhood, access to healthcare, employment services, arts and culture, and much more.

 What we do

-● Raise awareness, mobilize and support communities and partners in the implementation of the Action Plan on Francophone Immigration
+- Raise awareness, mobilize and support communities and partners in the implementation of the Action Plan on Francophone Immigration

-- Raise awareness about BC’s Francophone community and the services it offers to French-speaking newcomers
+- Raise awareness about BC’s Francophone community and the services they offer: “by and for Francophones”

 RIFCB collaborates with a number of partners and settlement sector stakeholders in areas such as: